 Report of all grades will be made to the principal every three weeks during a semester.
-This information is given to all students in the form of an electronic progress report.
-The students have access to this electronic progress report so they can have a thorough understanding of their grade before semester grade cards are awarded.
+Parents and students have access to Infinite Campus and Canvas grades at all times.
+The students and parents have access to this electronic student information system so they can have a thorough understanding of their grade before semester grade cards are awarded.
 All grades reported during the semester are cumulative in nature.